Mageek627/choices-arch/README.md

 See https://wiki.archlinux.org/title/mkinitcpio#Configuration

-Tightly linked to the init software, this is where you should choose the right hooks https://wiki.archlinux.org/title/mkinitcpio#Common_hooks
+Tightly linked to the init software, this is where you should choose the right hooks https://wiki.archlinux.org/title/mkinitcpio#Common_hooks (also for hibernation).

 # Init software